rauchrods/Dsa-Prep-Documentation/docs/Patterns/00-intro.md

 ## Overview

 Pattern problems are fundamental building blocks in programming that help develop logical thinking, nested loop mastery, and mathematical reasoning.
-This comprehensive guide covers 10 essential star patterns that form the foundation for more complex algorithmic thinking.
+This comprehensive guide covers 13 essential patterns that form the foundation for more complex algorithmic thinking, progressing from basic star patterns to advanced number patterns with complex state management.

 ## What Are Pattern Problems?